dereknorrbom/amplify-stripe-storefront/README.md

 - **Payment Processing:** When a buyer completes a payment through Stripe Checkout, the `getPurchaseDetails` Lambda function is invoked to retrieve the purchase details, including the payment amount, transaction ID, and associated product information.
 The `sendPurchaseEmail` Lambda function is then triggered to send a confirmation email to the buyer.

 - **Seller Payouts:** The application supports seller payouts by transferring funds from the buyer to the seller's connected Stripe account.
-The `createCheckoutSession` Lambda function includes the necessary configuration to split the payment between the platform and the seller, applying a platform fee if applicable.
+The `createCheckoutSession` Lambda function includes the necessary configuration to split the payment between the platform and the seller, applying a platform fee of 10%.

 ## GraphQL Schema